How to Declare Government

 A joint concentration requires combining two related fields into a single course of study.
 The centerpiece of a joint concentration is a single senior-honors thesis that meets the requirements of two different disciplines.

 Because a joint concentration requires substantial planning to ensure that it lends itself to a single thesis project, it requires an application.
-We encourage students to wait to apply until they have taken at least 2-3 courses in Government and they have developed a concrete plan for a feasible joint senior thesis.
-Students who might be interested in applying for a joint concentration in the future should declare the two fields as a double concentration in the interim.
+Sophomores cannot apply for the joint concentration.
+Sophomores who might be interested in applying for a joint concentration in the future should declare the two fields as a double concentration in the interim.

 Optional Curricular Programs in Government